 As the name suggests, the Jersey Giant is a huge breed of chicken.
 It is friendly with other varieties of chicken and other types of bird.
 In fact, this breed is liable to befriend the family cat and dog, if allowed, and it is a true gentle giant.

-They are also tough and hardy animals, can cope with the cold quite well, but they do require plenty of space because of their size.
+They are also tough and hardy animals that can cope with the cold quite well, but they do require plenty of space because of their size.
 The size of the Jersey Giant also means that they can be difficult to pick up and handle.

-Another breed that is suitable for children but difficult to pick up and handle, is the Brahma.
+Another breed that is suitable for children but is difficult to pick up and handle is the Brahma.